Gunman In Yoga Studio Attack Had A Criminal History, Posted Racist And Sexist Videos

 Tallahassee Police said investigators were still working to determine a connection between Beierle and his victims; Saturday's press release stated that the Volusia County Sherriff's Office served a search warrant at Beierle's residence.
 Police have also obtained multiple search warrants on his electronic devices and social media profiles.

 A search of court records from Leon County, Fla., indicates that a man named Scott Paul Beierle born in 1978 was the defendant in two battery cases — one in 2012 and one in 2016 — and the defendant in a case of trespassing in 2014.
 According to the Associated Press, Scott Beierle, the assailant in Friday's shooting, was charged by police with battery in 2012 for grabbing women's buttocks in a campus dining hall at Florida State University.
-The AP also reported that Beierle was banned from FSU's campus in 2014 and charged with battery after slapping and grabbing a woman's buttocks at an apartment complex pool in 2016.
+The AP also reported that Beierle was banned from FSU's campus in 2014.

+Official incident reports provided to NPR by the Tallahassee Police Department say that in 2016, a woman told police Beierle slapped and grabbed her buttocks without her consent at an apartment complex pool.
+The report shows that her account was corroborated by video evidence, and Beierle was charged with "Battery Touch or Strike."

 Both battery charges, according to the AP, were eventually dropped.
 The 2016 charges were dismissed after Beierle followed a deferred prosecution agreement, which grants a defendant amnesty in exchange for obeying certain requirements.
 And one woman, Courtnee Connon, who told the Tallahassee Democrat that Beierle grabbed her buttocks in her dining hall at FSU in 2012, said she spoke with police but ultimately decided not to pursue charges against Beierle.
 Connon, who was 18 at the time of the incident, told the Democrat she was scared by the idea of going to court and unsure criminal charges would deter Beierle from assaulting women in the future.